3DUCK/3DUCK/README.md

 Welcome to my GitHub.

-I am an incoming Integrated M.S.-Ph.D. student at Korea University (IBEL).
-My research interests lie at the intersection of Blockchain and Artificial Intelligence.
-Currently, I am focusing on Federated Learning, Security Token Offerings (STO), and developing secure Decentralized Applications (dApps).
+I am an Integrated M.S.–Ph.D. student in Computer Security at Korea University and a member of the Intelligent Blockchain Engineering Lab.
+(IBEL).

+My research interests include **Blockchain**, **AI Agents**, and **Cybersecurity**.
+I am particularly interested in building secure and trustworthy AI systems, decentralized applications (dApps), and next-generation blockchain technologies.

 ---